Sowmya932/Sowmya932/README.md

 👋 Hi, I’m @Sowma932

-👀 I’m interested in Python with AI & Machine Learning and Devops
+👀 I’m interested in Python with AI & Machine Learning and DevOps based projects

-🌱 I’m currently learning Python with AI & Machine LearningPython with AI & Machine Learning
+🌱 I’m currently learning Python with AI & Machine Learning

 💞️ I’m looking to collaborate on any project